Paste up

 Other camera-ready materials like photostats and line art would also be prepared with adhesive and attached to the boards.
 Continuous-tone photographs would need halftoning, which would require black paper or red film (which photo-imaged the same as black) to be trimmed and placed on the board in place of the image; in the process of creating the negative film for the printing plates, the solid black area would create a clear spot on the negative, called a window.
 The photographs would be converted to halftone film separately and then positioned in this window to complete the page (although this process was typically performed by a different worker, known as a negative "stripper").

 Once a page was complete, the board would be attached to an easel and photographed in order to create a negative, which was then used to make a printing plate.

 Paste up was preceded by hot type and cold type technologies.
 Starting in the 1990s, many newspapers started doing away with paste up, switching to desktop publishing software that allows pages to be designed completely on a computer.
 Such software includes QuarkXPress, PageMaker and InDesign.

+May 7 is observed as National paste up day.